rust-lang/reference/src/behavior-considered-undefined.md

 particular, the dynamic size of a Rust value (as determined by `size_of_val`) must never exceed `isize::MAX`.

+### Unwinding inappropriately
+[unwinding]: #unwinding-inappropriately

+Unwinding with the wrong [ABI][abi] is undefined behavior:

+* Causing an unwind into Rust code from a foreign function that was called via a function declaration or pointer declared with a non-unwinding ABI, such as `"C"`, `"system"`, etc. (For example, this case occurs when such a function written in C++ throws an exception that is uncaught and propagates to Rust.)
+* Calling a Rust `extern` function that unwinds (with `extern "C-unwind"` or another ABI that permits unwinding) from a runtime that does not support. unwinding, such as code compiled with GCC or Clang using `-fno-exceptions`

+Catching an unwinding operation in a different runtime than the one in which it initiated is also undefined behavior:

+* Catching a Rust `panic` in non Rust code (for instance `catch (...)` in C++).
+* Catching a non-Rust unwind (such as a C++ exception) in Rust (that is, with `catch_unwind`).

 [`bool`]: types/boolean.md
 [`const`]: items/constant-items.md
 [noalias]: http://llvm.org/docs/LangRef.html#noalias
 [pointer aliasing rules]: http://llvm.org/docs/LangRef.html#pointer-aliasing-rules
+[abi]: abi.md
 [undef]: http://llvm.org/docs/LangRef.html#undefined-values
 [`target_feature`]: attributes/codegen.md#the-target_feature-attribute
 [`UnsafeCell<U>`]: ../std/cell/struct.UnsafeCell.html